Overview

 - File your claim properly

-- Fully prepare fore hearings and file or respond to appeal.
+- Fully prepare for hearings and file or respond to appeals.

 - Fight denials or delays